rixsilverith/mininet-docker/README.md

 xterm: Xt error: Can't open display: %s
 ```

-Please add `root` user to the local access control list of xhost on your
+Please, add `root` user to the local access control list of xhost on your
 "Docker host" (not on your containers).

 ```bash